Chișinău Arena: History

 The concept of Chișinău Arena was initiated in 2018 as part of a government-led effort to enhance Moldova's sports and entertainment infrastructure.
 The project aimed to establish a modern, multipurpose facility capable of hosting a wide range of events, from sports competitions to concerts and conferences.
 Construction of the arena began in October 2018, with the Turkish company Summa overseeing the fast-tracked project.
 The construction was completed in 2020, but the opening was delayed due to COVID-19 pandemic.

 Ukrainian band Okean Elzy announced they would perform at the grand opening of Chișinău Arena on 24 December 2022.

 Entertainment

 The venue has hosted concerts by various artists including Valery Meladze, Zemfira, Okean Elzy, Bi-2, B.U.G.
-Mafia, Splean, 3rei Sud Est and Alternosfera.
+Mafia, Splean, 3rei Sud Est, Vanya Dmitrienko and Alternosfera.

-The national final of the 2026 Eurovision Song Contest will be held at Chișinău Arena.
+On 17 January 2026, Chișinău Arena hosted the Moldovan national selection for the Eurovision Song Contest 2026.

 Sports

 The 2025 European Weightlifting Championships were held at Chișinău Arena from 13 to 21 April 2025, as well as the 2025 UEFA Under-19 Futsal Championship from 28 September to 5 October 2025.